rammedisetti/ai-blog/README.md

 A simple Django-based blog project.

+## Blog Page

+The site now includes a responsive blog index at `/blog/` showcasing example articles.
+The page reuses the landing page header and footer for consistency and includes a hero section, search bar, category chips, article cards, sidebar, pagination and a newsletter sign-up.

 ## Signup Feature

 The project now includes a minimal signup page where users can create an account